refgenie/refgenomes.databio.org/README.md

 **Validate the PEP with [`eido`](http://eido.databio.org/en/latest/)**

-The command below validates the PEP aginst a remote schema.
+The command below validates the PEP against a remote schema.
 Any PEP issues will result in a `ValidationError`:

 ```
 eido validate refgenie_build_cfg.yaml -s http://schema.databio.org/refgenie/refgenie_build.yaml